cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 #### Writing to file
 We will document and provide examples of how to configure a listener to write out to a file.
-No new type implementation will be needed, a `os.File` can be used as the underlying `io.Writer` for a listener.
+No new type implementation will be needed, an `os.File` can be used as the underlying `io.Writer` for a `GobWriteListener`.

 Writing to a file is the simplest approach for streaming the data out to consumers.
 This approach also provide the advantages of being persistent and durable, and the files can be read directly